entrptaher/playground-puppeteer-xvfb/readme.md

 So the instructions right now are pretty straightforward,
 - Clone the repo, or upload it to server.
 - Run `Dockerfile` which will do the rest of the work.
-  - OR, Run everything manually with nodejs and pm2

-## PM2 Process Manager
-- Install nodejs from above guide,
-- Check the dockerfile and install the dependencies with apt-get commands.
-- Install pm2 which will take care of concurrency and fallback problems.
-It will run Xvfb for you, with a fake display, so headless:false can be run perfectly.
-There are some dependencies needed, check the dockerfile for those.

-- You can install it using `npm i -g pm2`,
-- Install all node dependencies `npm install`,
-- and then run with `pm2 start process.json` on this folder.

 ## Running the docker